-State law precludes any further information from being released about the juvenile, officials said.
+State law precludes any further information about the juvenile from being released, officials said.

-Anyone under 18 charged with a felony crime is tried in juvenile court that is closed to the public unless the state attorney general or county attorney convinces a judge to certify that offender as an adult.
+Anyone under 18 charged with a felony is tried in juvenile court, which is closed to the public unless the state attorney general or county attorney convinces a judge to certify that offender as an adult.

-With regard to the most violent crimes that include first and second-degree murder, the presumption is the case should be transferred to adult court if the juvenile is at least 15 years old when he or she committed the crime.
+With regard to the most violent crimes, which include first- and second-degree murder, the presumption is the case should be transferred to adult court if the juvenile is at least 15 years old when he or she committed the crime.

 Anyone with information is urged to contact State Police Sgt.
 Marc Beaudoin at 223-8678.

-The homicide scene is on a rural residential street in the northern part of this Carroll County town with a population of 2,550 people.
+The murder scene is on a rural residential street in the northern part of this Carroll County town, which has a population of 2,550 people.

 A call for the Madison Fire Department to provide assistance came in at 7:06 p.m.